Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [x] AutoCAD prompts you if you want to turn off that layer.
 - [ ] AutoCAD turns off the current drafting layer with no prompt.

 #### Q3.
-Sometimes you will need to match properties of one object to another using the Match Properties (MATCHPROP) command.
+Sometimes you will need to match the properties of one object to another using the Match Properties (MATCHPROP) command.
 When matching the properties of an existing viewport to a new one, which setting do you turn off in Match Properties to ensure that the viewport scale is not matched across to the new viewport?

 - [ ] Special Properties/Viewport
 - [ ] Basic Properties/Layer